The Regents at University of California, San Diego

 1 5/16” laminated IGU; PPG Solarban with ceramic frit on low-iron glass; flat and bent configurations

 Jacobs Medical Center adds 245 new inpatient beds and three new hospitals to the UC San Diego Health System’s La Jolla campus, including the Cancer Hospital, the Hospital for Women and Infants, and the Hospital for Advanced Surgery.
-The medical center will work in collaboration with the adjacent Thornton Hospital.
+The medical center works in collaboration with the adjacent Thornton Hospital.

 The architect’s design called for an enclosure system flexible enough for numerous wall geometries, including flat, segmented, curved and folded panel conditions.
 Many of the medical center’s 10-stories feature the vision glass splitting from the spandrel glass, curving wavelike beyond and behind the concrete slabs.
 These “folds” are typically done in two pattern combinations, concaving two feet within the building.
 The freeform curved structure is able to minimize traditional 90-degree building corners as a result.